kaosborn/KaosCombinatorics/README.md

 Ranking is where the elements of a combinatoric are supplied as an array of integers to a constructor.
 The Rank property will then contain its position in the ordered table.

-This library is built as a .NET Standard project multitargeted to:
+This library is multitargeted to:

 * .NET Standard 1.0.
 * .NET Framework 4.0.
-* .NET Framework 3.5. (targeting ends with v6.0 of this library)
+* .NET Framework 3.5. (ends with v6.0 of this library)

 ### Library installation